 IQUW Re Bermuda Limited (the "Company") was incorporated in Bermuda on 22 December 2020 and subsequently licenced in Bermuda as a Class 3B commercial insurer.
-The Company's registered office is 22 Victoria Street, Hamilton, Bermuda, HM 12.
+The Company's registered office is Cannon's Court, 22 Victoria Street, Hamilton, Bermuda, HM 12.
 The Company received capital funding on 27 May 2021 and 17 May 2022.